ben-charlton/serverless-FHIR-APIs/README.md

 Currently, there is support for the following API's under the FHIR specification;
 - POST API : Support creation of Questionnaire Resource and store it internally for tracking administrations.
+- GET API : Support creation of Questionnaire Resource and store it internally for tracking administrations.
+- POST API : Support creation of QuestionnaireResponse Resource and store it internally for tracking administrations.
+- Get API : Support creation of QuestionnaireResponse Resource and store it internally for tracking administrations.

 ### Installing required modules
 ```bash
 $ pip install -r requirements.txt
 ```

+### To do:
+1. Fix questionnaire not saving
+2. Finalise questionnaireResponse save/load
+3. Sort out endpoint configuration and with that, figure out authorisation
+4. Update/Delete's